backspace/retxt/README.md

     foreman start -f Procfile.dev

 Once you see the `web` output from Foreman showing that `WEBrick` is ready, access the setup interface at http://$RETXT_SUBDOMAIN.ngrok.com/.
-You will create an account and specify your phone number and the application will create a relay. **It costs $1!**
+You will create an account and specify your phone number and the application will create a relay. **It costs $1!** (in Canada and the US; check other prices [here](https://www.twilio.com/sms/pricing))

 From then on, you need only run the latter `foreman` command to work in development.